 Where a voter has accepted some comment resolutions and rejected others, only the comments of which the voter has not accepted resolution should be presented.

-When conditional forwarding to sponsor ballot has been approved, the conditions shall be met before initiating sponsor ballot.
+When conditional forwarding to IEEE-SA ballot has been approved, the conditions shall be met before initiating IEEE-SA ballot.
 When conditional forwarding to RevCom has been approved by the IEEE 802 LMSC, the submittal may be forwarded to RevCom before the conditions have been fulfilled in order to meet the submittal requirements for the next RevCom meeting.
 However, the submittal shall be withdrawn from the RevCom agenda if the conditions have not been met one week before the RevCom meeting.

 Conditions: